Print

 1. Preheat the oven to 450ºF.

-2. Prep the yuca.
-Using a sharp knife, cut each stalk into 2 or 3 pieces.
+2. Using a sharp knife, cut each yuca stalk into 2 or 3 pieces.
 (See Note 1) Working with 1 piece at a time, stand it upright on a flat side, and carefully slice off the skin, turning the piece as you go.
 Cut the peeled pieces lengthwise into 4 batons to reveal a woody core (you may not see it, but it is there).
 Slice away a thin piece of the core and discard it.
 Cut each resulting baton into French fry shapes.

 5. Meanwhile, make the dip.
 In a blender, combine all the sauce ingredients.
 Blend until smooth.
 Taste and adjust the seasonings, if needed.
 Chill until ready to serve.